DegateCommunity/Degate/README.md

 For a more precise roadmap see the [ROADMAP.md](https://github.com/DegateCommunity/Degate/blob/develop/ROADMAP.md) file.

-## Tutorials/Wiki
+## Documentation

-You can find [here](https://github.com/DegateCommunity/Degate/wiki) the official Degate wiki.
+The official Degate documentation is available [here](https://degate.readthedocs.io).
 It is still under construction.

+Also, you can find [here](https://github.com/DegateCommunity/Degate/wiki) the official Degate wiki.
 For example, you can find on it a list of tutorials for [Degate](https://github.com/DegateCommunity/Degate/wiki/Tutorials-:-Degate) and for [IC Reverse-Engineering](https://github.com/DegateCommunity/Degate/wiki/Tutorials-:-IC-Reverse-Engineering).

 ## Screenshots